SSM TECHNICAL VALIDATION:Step-by-Step Derivations of the Jan 2026 Observational Data

 ) is reached.

-6 Black Hole Decay: Geometric Healing
+6 Black Hole Decay: The Lattice Snap

 6.1 Observational Target

-Constraints on Primordial Black Holes (PBHs) require them to have evaporated before the
+Constraints on Primordial Black Holes (PBHs) require them to have evaporated before the current

 6.2 The Calculation